Hygiene isn’t just about brushing your teeth or washing your hands – here are some ways to improve your sleep hygiene.

-The basic idea of sleep hygiene is the same for everyone: adopt habits and create an environment that promote sleep.
-However in practice it will look different for each person, and that is ok.
+The basic idea of sleep hygiene is the same for everyone: adopt habits and create an environment that promotes sleep.
+However, in practice, it will look different for each person, and that is ok.
 Implement small changes one at a time to find out what helps you improve your sleep hygiene.
 This can help you understand if something is working—or not—and whether you should keep doing it or abandon that approach.
 But never stop trying to get a better night’s sleep!

 Want to learn more?
-Check out the National Sleep Foundation and check out the recording of the November Health FYI on powerofvitality.com.
+Check out the National Sleep Foundation.

 With a PhD in Exercise Physiology, Jonathan Dugas spends his days thinking about how we can help more people be more active.
 With four Ironman finishes and 13 marathons and counting, he’ll see you out on the road.